bunnlii/capycafe---330assign/README.md

-## This program shows an example for a capybara gallery (for a cafe)
+## This program shows an example for a capybara gallery (for a cafe) coded in HTML/CSS
 >>
 1. Home takes you to index.html
 2. About Us takes you to about.html